CPC Training Dudley

-The Vehicle Drivers (Certificates of Professional Competence) Regulations came into effect in 2007 following the Driver CPC EU Directive.
+Hingley Training provide CPC Training Dudley in accordance to the Vehicle Drivers (Certificates of Professional Competence).
+Regulations came into effect in 2007 following the Driver CPC EU Directive.
 The Driver Certificate of Professional Competence (Driver CPC) is relevant to all LGV and PCV driving professionals and as such drivers are required to undertake 35 hours of professional training during a 5 year period to keep their CPC valid.

 Only courses that have been approved and are being delivered by a training centre that has been approved by the Joint Approvals Unit for Periodic Training (JAUPT) will count towards the periodic training requirement.
 Periodic training is designed to confirm and expand on the existing knowledge and skills of each driver, for example, by enabling them to keep up-to-date with ever-changing legislation.
 System Training was one of the first organisations to commence delivery of DCPC in 2008 and, during the past 5 years, has designed and developed an extensive range of 7 hour courses and 3.5 hour modules to satisfy both the PCV and LGV sectors.